skepticfx/deploy-me/README.md

-# Deploy me with a comment
+# Deploy a worker app